brugal/q3vm/README.md

       0x10 char[MAX_CVAR_VALUE_STRING] string
     }

 Templates allow the repeated specification of structures.

 Default templates are loaded from the *templates-default.dat* file in the installation directory.
 To ignore those definitions, you can include an empty *templates-default.dat* in the current directory.  *templates.dat* is read after the default one and allows additional definitions and overriding of the default ones.
+Note that pointer references to templates use the string name so overriding a template will also affect previously declared templates.

 Template member declarations can use previously defined template types.

 Pointers to templates/types are specified with '*'.
 Ex: